Usage & Agreement

 Web Site Terms and Conditions and Privacy Statement

-These Website Terms and Conditions and Privacy Statement (this “Website Agreement”) sets forth the terms and conditions that apply to use of onlinesmart.net (including the various features and services provided herein, this “Website”) by Customers and Users (as defined in the General Terms and Conditions referred to in Section 1(a) below), as well as by students, parents or other visitors to onlinesmart.net (defined herein collectively with Customers and Users as “Visitor,” “you,” or “your”).
+These Website Terms and Conditions and Privacy Statement (this “Website Agreement”) sets forth the terms and conditions that apply to use of onlinesmart.net (including the various features and services provided herein, this “Website”) by Customers and Users (as defined in the General Terms and Conditions referred to in Section 1(a) below), as well as by students, parents or other visitors to onlinesmart.net (“Visitor”).
+Customers, Users, and Visitors are collectively defined herein as “you,” or “your.”
 This Website is provided by School Management and Record Tracking, Inc. (“SMART”, “we,” “us,” or “our”).
-By using onlinesmart.net (other than to read this Website Agreement for the first time), you agree to comply with all of the terms and conditions hereof
+By using onlinesmart.net (other than to read this Website Agreement for the first time), you agree to comply with all of the terms and conditions hereof.

 Any of these changes shall be effective immediately upon notice thereof, which may be given by posting on onlinesmart.net, email, or a pop-up or click-through form of electronic notification, as determined by SMART in its sole discretion.
 Any use of the Website by you after such notice shall be deemed to constitute your acceptance of such changes.